Hepatitis B Vaccine

-Hepatitis B is a viral infection which is spread through infected blood and bodily fluids.
+Hepatitis B is a viral infection that is spread through infected blood and bodily fluids.
 It is often contracted through sexual activity or blood contact with an infected individual.
 Hepatitis B is 100 times more infectious than HIV.

-|Hepatitis B (course of three)|
+|Hepatitis B (course of three)

 Countries at risk Hepatitis B occurs worldwide but higher risk areas include Asia, Africa, Eastern Europe, South and Central America.

 The risk to short term travellers is low however the risk of infection is dependent on activities and behavior while travelling.
 Travellers intending on receiving medical or dental treatment, acupuncture, piercings, and tattoos are at risk.
 Travellers intending on playing contact sports are also at a higher risk.

 Signs & Symptoms

 Individuals who have contracted hepatitis B may get flu like symptoms such as tiredness, general aches and pains, fever and headaches.
 Hepatitis B can infect the liver which can then cause yellowing of the skin and eyes.